Peekaboo Bridge Host

 - Hosts typically use

-InMemorySnapshotManagerso follow-up actions can reuse the “most recent snapshot” per app/bundle without passing IDs around. - Screenshot artifacts are still referenced by file path (e.g. in
+InMemorySnapshotManagerso follow-up actions can reuse the “most recent snapshot” per app/bundle without passing IDs around. - Screenshot artifacts are referenced by file path (e.g. in

 #CLI behavior